Israel Orders Evacuation of More Southern Lebanese Towns

 Significant Damage

-Another member of UNIFIL, the U.N. peacekeeping mission in Lebanon, was struck by gunfire on Friday, the organization said in a statement on Saturday, adding that the man was stable after undergoing surgery to remove the bullet.
+Another member of UNIFIL, the U.N. peacekeeping mission in Lebanon, was struck by gunfire on Friday, the organization said on Saturday, adding that the man was stable after undergoing surgery to remove the bullet.

 The statement also said UNIFIL's position in the southern Lebanese town of Ramyah sustained significant damage due to explosions following nearby shelling, but did not specify who was responsible for either attack.